 Approximately 16 additional acres of wetland may be restored south of the new breakwater to fill out the southernmost historic extent of the marsh.
 This area would not be protected from storms, and would be one of the last features implemented.
-In addition, the marsh restoration would extend north of Dyke Island, and tidal guts would be created.
-This alternative contains an optional 20-acre restoration cell in the area currently serving as a mooring area for the marina.
-Such an option would only be implemented should the marina concession no longer be economically viable for the current concessioner, and then only if no other concessioner expresses interest in taking over the business, which would eliminate the need for the mooring field.
-In total, under this alternative, approximately 245 acres of various wetland habitats could be created.
+In addition, the marsh restoration would extend west of Dyke Island, and tidal guts would be created.
+Restoration of the area south of the breakwater would include future modeling at the time of final design.
+This would ensure that the optional fill and associated changes in hydrology would not result in erosion of restored marsh or cause adverse impacts to properties immediately south of the breakwater (in the form of either shoreline erosion or accretion of sediments).
+In total, under this alternative, approximately 180 acres of various wetland habitats could be created.